VegaDeftwing/OpGuidesHugoSrc/content/Interviews/kell.md

 {{< /iquestion >}}

 By far, my favourite project is my bipedal robot.
 I've had a love of walking robotic war machines since I was quite young and that passion has never waned.
-I'm slowly putting together giant walking robot which which to crush my enemies... at 1/50th scale, due to budget limitations.
+I'm slowly putting together giant walking robot with which to crush my enemies... at 1/50th scale, due to budget limitations.
 As a project, it combines difficult control theory, demanding electrical design, hard mechanical design, and an absolutely horrendous integration problem.
 It's a hell of a challenge and I'm loving it.

 {{< iquestion >}}